DataDog/hiring-engineers/answers.md

 A ScreenBoard provides a heads-up display into a user’s system, allowing the user to determine their system’s current status or performance.
 Widgets on a screenboard are not bound by the same time frame.
 A ScreenBoard can be shared as a whole unit, while a TimeBoard can only share its individual graphs.

-Looking at random_over_9.png, the graph indicates where the value is above 0.9 in the grey box.
-A snapshot of the graph going over 0.9 sent to my e-mail is shown in random_over_9_email.png.
+Looking at Figure 4, the graph indicates where the value is above 0.9 in the grey box.
+A snapshot of the graph going over 0.9 sent to my e-mail is shown in Figure 5.

 ![Random Value over 0.9](https://raw.githubusercontent.com/shauncarland/hiring-engineers/support-engineer/random_over_9.png)
+				Figure 4: Graph displaying where random value > 0.9

 ![E-Mail Random Value Graph](https://raw.githubusercontent.com/shauncarland/hiring-engineers/support-engineer/random_over_9_email.png)
+				Figure 5: Graph displaying where random value > 0.9, e-mailed to me.

 ##Level 3